Marketing department uses lean-agile principles to empower employees and get more done.

 Brandie initially asked Springbach for agile training to empower employees and work more efficiently.
 While we were happy to provide some high-level introductory training, we needed a deeper understanding of the problems they were trying to solve.
 We wanted to train her team on the specific agile practices that would be in the service of solving their problems.
 We conducted a quick exercise with team members and leadership to foster an open discussion.
 After some brainstorming, affinity mapping and voting, we gained consensus on the most pressing issues:

-• Employees were suffering from burn-out; morale was suffering.
+• Employees were suffering from burn-out and morale was suffering.

 • There was a lack of trust.
-Escalations were often necessary and expectations were unclear, which fueled a cycle of excess approval-seeking..
-This fueled a cycle of excess approval seeking.
-With a busy leadership team this resulted in lots of delays.
+Escalations were often necessary and expectations were unclear, which fueled a cycle of excess approval-seeking.
+With a busy leadership team, this resulted in lots of delays.

 The existing project management practices were not serving this team.
 We knew there were practices we could implement to break these patterns and replace them with healthier ones.
 It was time to get started!